See the Office of University Registrar (OUR) website for information on the following:

 Most of our LLM students receive merit-based funding of between $8,000 and $15,000.

-Queen’s Law is committed to providing PhD students with as much assistance as possible: if you do not obtain external funding, you will receive a guaranteed funding package of at least $20,000 a year for each of the three years of the PhD program.
+Queen’s Law is committed to providing PhD students with as much assistance as possible: if you do not obtain external funding, you will receive a guaranteed funding package of at least $20,000 a year for each of the four years of the PhD program.

 Applicants are encouraged to make every effort to obtain assistance from external funding sources to ensure adequate financial assistance.
 The Queen's School of Graduate Studies requires that all who are eligible apply for the Ontario Graduate Scholarship program and for other scholarships and available funding as a condition to being considered for Queen's University internal awards and fellowships.